dinelka97/bios_735/README.md

-# BIOS 735
+# BIOS 735 Project Repository

-Project repository for BIOS 735 (UNC-CH)
+derived data: simply concatenating features and target datasets to one datasaet.